Main

 Map of the Natchez District as it may have looked between 1779 and 1799, showing the locations of Petit Gulf and Second Creek.

 In January and October 1779, Absalom Hooper signed Loyalist petitions to the governor of British West Florida.
 On 27 Oct 1780, he was named in a deposition now held in Seville, Spain.
-Several others named in depositions in the record series in late 1780 include Joshua Howard, Thomas Holmes, and Philip Alston, whose son John McCoy Alston married Hooper's daughter Sinia in 1795.
+Several others named in depositions in the record series in late 1780 include Joshua Howard, Thomas Holmes, and Philip Alston, whose son John McCoy Alston married Hooper's daughter Sinia in 1795 [Papeles Procedente de Isla Cuba Records in the Archives of Seville, Spain relating to U.S. History in the Spanish Provinces of Louisiana, Illinois and Florida Occidental, microfilm].

 Frederick Stump likely marched over land with his family toward the mountains after the British destroyed is home in Augusta GA and joined the Amos Eaton party that left the NC mountains in Dec 1779 for the Cumberland Settlement.
 The Eaton party arrived at the beginning of 1780, just a week after the leading James Robertson party of men, horses and dogs.
 Frederick received one of the Cumberland Settlement's 1,410 Pioneer Land Grants.
 This part of Washington Co. is now Middle Tennessee.